socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 <!--Purpose -->

 * Typically created during solution strategy, refined iteratively and incrementally later (as/if needed)
-* Illustrate Client-Server Cuts (CSCs) and other big decisions
+* Illustrate [Client-Server Cuts (CSCs)](https://hillside.net/plop/plop97/Proceedings/renzel.pdf) such as Remote User Interface or Distributed Presentation and other "big" architectural decisions
 * Interface protocols and implementation technologies also shown